-Inside our Study Planner Basic, you will find some free exam-type questions.
+Inside your Free Study Plan, you will find some free exam-type questions.
 And even more of them in the paid version of our app.

 It all wraps up with a proper Final Review!
 Its length is proportional to your whole CFA exam prep.

 During the Final Review, some revision tasks are suggested to you such as mocks or formulas review (use our Test App or Formulas App, respectively).